pian13131/sngn/Leetcode/Leetcode.md

 **Insertion**

 - find the leaf node where the item should be inserted
-- if the leaf is not full, intert it in correct location
+- if the leaf is not full, insert it in correct location
 - else split node in two, promote the medain one to the parent node.
 - if parent is full too, repeat
 - if it reach root, the height of tree increase